FaveDA/LITA-PROJECT/README.md

 ![Customer data pivot table 3](https://github.com/user-attachments/assets/af32dbb3-126c-4f96-9ff0-62e753884491)

-    # Used SQL
+### SQL

-    - create a database, named it LITA PROJECT
+    - created a database, named it LITA PROJECT
     - imported a flat file which is the clean csv format dataset
     - wrote my queries in line with the project questions asked
     - executed the queries as I wrote them.